isabelirk/isabelirk/README.md

 # Hello 👋

-👩 My name's Isabeli and I'm 27 years old. (she/her)

-👩‍🎓 I'm a undergraduate student in Computer Science at UFFS - Universidade Federal da Fronteira Sul.

-💻 I'm working at Amplimed as a support.

-🌱 I'm currently learning: ux writing and JavaScript.

-👾 In my free time I like to read, learn new things, watch series, anime and play Hearthstone.
+👩‍ My name's Isabeli (she/her) and I'm a undergraduate student in Computer Science at UFFS - Universidade Federal da Fronteira Sul.
+Currently, I work as a support at Amplimed.
+In my free time I like to read, learn new things, watch series, anime and play Hearthstone.

 ☕ Some tools I know: